 The parental controls allow you to decide how much screen time they can have, as well as everything they are playing with.
 Plus you can see all this from your Smartphone.
 Additionally, if you have more than one kid you can see what both children are doing with their tablets.
 Or get one tablet and set up individual profiles for up to 4 kids.

 The Amazon Fire Kids Edition Tablet has so many amazing offers and it’s made by a name I trust.
-As we get closer to our toddlers birthday in February we will be making this purchase.

 Screen time is not going to hurt your child when used properly.
 Keep tabs on how much screen time they have, encourage imaginary play, have story time with actual books, and your toddler will be fine.